 - Identify, assess, and/or address specific issues in health care genetics

 Internships are typically 3-months and full-time in duration.
 Health Care Genetics Program students currently employed in a health care genetics or related discipline are not required to find an alternate site for an internship.
 Working students collaborate to find a suitable work-related or external project to fit within one or two semesters.

-Students will provide evidence of successful completion of learning objectives of the internship through formal written reports, platform presentations, and/or scientific publications as outlined in the learning agreement and will be submitted as a final capstone project (GPAH 5314: Professional Development Project) Students work with their instructor/advisor/advisory committee and internship site supervisor to select a topic that demonstrates an ability to define, analyze, evaluate, and identify strategic solutions that address a major issue, problem, or opportunity within the field of health care genetics.
+Students will provide evidence of successful completion of learning objectives of the internship through formal written reports, platform presentations, and/or scientific publications as outlined in a learning agreement.
+Students work with their instructor/advisor/advisory committee and internship site supervisor to select a topic that demonstrates an ability to define, analyze, evaluate, and identify strategic solutions that address a major issue, problem, or opportunity within the field of health care genetics.
 Students will outline the issue, identify possible risks, evaluate potential solutions, recommend a course of action, and outline next steps for implementing the resolution.